Public Investment Fund: Establishment of LIV Golf

 LIV Golf was also condemned as another sportswashing tool of Saudi Arabia, which is accused of several human rights violations, including the assassination of Jamal Khashoggi.
 The CEO Greg Norman and star players had to face questions about their association with LIV Golf, despite the Kingdom's abysmal human rights records.
-Norman dismissed the questions saying, "We've all made mistakes" and that Saudi wanted "to move forward".
+Norman dismissed the questions, saying, "We've all made mistakes" and that Saudi wanted "to move forward".

-Phil Mickelson also gave a controversial statement saying, the Saudis are "scary motherf–kers to be involved with".
+Phil Mickelson gave a controversial statement before the establishment of the circuit, saying that the Saudis were "scary motherf–kers to be involved with".
 He said, "We know they killed Khashoggi and have a horrible record on human rights".
-Despite that, Mickelson joined the LIV Golf calling it "a once-in-a-lifetime opportunity" to reshape PGA Tour.
+Despite that, Mickelson joined LIV Golf, calling it "a once-in-a-lifetime opportunity" to reshape the PGA Tour.
 Graeme McDowell also gave similar answers and said, "We're not politicians, we're professional golfers.
 If Saudi Arabia wants to use the game of golf as a way for them to get to where they want to be, I think we're proud to help them on that journey."

+On June 6, 2023, it was announced that LIV Golf and the PGA Tour would merge their commercial businesses into a new for-profit company, with the Public Investment Fund reportedly investing billions into the new company.
+Critics of the deal accused the PGA of hypocrisy and lamented what they saw as Saudi "sportswashing."
+Saudi exiles and human rights activists said that the PGA were accepting "Saudi blood money."
+The Associated Press wrote that the merger of the PGA Tour and LIV Golf marked a turnaround for the authoritarian regime in Saudi Arabia, as the Mohammed bin Salman regime had been isolated for years over human rights abuses and the murder of Jamal Khashoggi.

+Exposure to Credit Suisse crisis

+In 2022, PIF made a $1.5 billion investment in Credit Suisse as part of a broader goal of diversifying its portfolio into global banking.
+The PIF connected Credit Suisse to the Saudi National Bank, and made the Saudi National Bank the largest shareholder with less than 10% ownership (which, according to the Saudi National Bank, prevented them from having to deal with regulatory requirements for 10%+ shareholder ownership).
+After the March 2023 United States bank failures had gripped the global banking sector, Saudi National Bank chairman Ammar al-Khudair publicly stated on 15 March 2023 that they would "absolutely not" supply Credit Suisse with more capital (referencing the regulatory requirements for 10%+ shareholders as the reason why), which then promptly caused the share price of Credit Suisse to drop 25% more.
+On 19 March 2023, UBS confirmed their planned acquisition of Credit Suisse.